On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Connections with topology

-The following terminology was introduced in \cite{vPW2}: \begin{Definition}\rm A discrete or profinite group $G$ has {\it property (bCyc)} if $G$ has finite NCC. \end{Definition} In this subsection we will introduce two variations of property (bCyc) denoted (bVC) and (BVC) and discuss how they are related to (bCyc) and to each other.
+The following terminology was introduced in \cite{vPW2}: \begin{Definition}\rm A discrete group $G$ has {\it property (bCyc)} if $G$ has finite NCC. \end{Definition} In this section we will introduce two variations of property (bCyc) denoted (bVC) and (BVC) and discuss how they are related to (bCyc) and to each other.
 We will then explain how properties (bCyc) and (BVC) naturally arise in the study of certain classifying spaces for families of subgroups.

-\skv We start with a very general definition.
+We start with a very general definition.

 \begin{Definition}\rm Let $G$ be a group and let $\mathcal F$ be a class of groups closed under isomorphisms and subgroups.
-We will say that \begin{itemize} \item[(i)] $G$ has {\it property (b$\mathcal F$)} if there exist finitely many subgroups of $G$ which lie in $\calF$ and whose conjugacy classes cover $G$. \item[(ii)] $G$ has {\it property (B$\mathcal F$)} if there exist finitely many subgroups $H_1,\ldots, H_k$ of $G$ which lie in $\calF$ and such that every subgroup of $G$ lying in $\mathcal F$ is conjugate to a subgroup of $H_i$ for some $i$. \end{itemize} \end{Definition}

-When $G$ is discrete, we will be interested in these properties primarily for the classes $Cyc$ of all cyclic groups and $VC$ of all virtually cyclic groups (so the previously introduced property (bCyc) is precisely (b$\mathcal F$) for $\mathcal F=Cyc$).
-Note that properties (bCyc) and (BCyc) are obviously equivalent.
-The notation (BVC) was introduced in \cite{GW}, while properties (bCyc) and (bVC) were formally introduced in \cite{vPW2} (the notation for (bVC) in \cite{vPW} is (bVCyc)). \skv
+We will say that \begin{itemize} \item[(i)] $G$ has {\it property (b$\mathcal F$)} if there exist finitely many subgroups of $G$ which lie in $\calF$ and whose conjugacy classes cover $G$; \item[(ii)] $G$ has {\it property (B$\mathcal F$)} if there exist finitely many subgroups $H_1,\ldots, H_k$ of $G$ which lie in $\calF$ and such that every subgroup of $G$ lying in $\mathcal F$ is conjugate to a subgroup of $H_i$ for some $i$. \end{itemize} \end{Definition} Below we will denote the classes of cyclic and virtually cyclic groups by $Cyc$ and $VC$, respectively.
+Clearly, properties $(BCyc)$ and $(bCyc)$ are equivalent to each other and hold if and only if the group has finite NCC.
+The notation (BVC) was introduced in \cite{GW}, while properties (bCyc) and (bVC) were formally introduced in \cite{vPW2} (the notation for (bVC) in \cite{vPW} is (bVCyc)).

-We define properties (bCyc)=(BCyc), (BVC) and (bVC) for profinite groups in the obvious way, replacing cyclic (resp. virtually cyclic) groups by procyclic (resp. virtually procyclic) in the above definition.

 \skv The following observation is immediate from definitions.

 \begin{Observation} The following hold: \begin{itemize} \item[(a)] If $\mathcal F$ contains all cyclic groups, then (B$\mathcal F$) implies (b$\mathcal F$). \item[(b)] If $\mathcal F_1\subseteq \mathcal F_2$, then (b$\mathcal F_1$) implies (b$\mathcal F_2$). \item[(c)] If $\mathcal F$ is closed under quotients, then any quotient of a group with (b$\calF$) has (b$\calF$). \end{itemize} \end{Observation}